cosmos/cosmos-sdk/CONTRIBUTING.md

 1. Either [open](https://github.com/cosmos/cosmos-sdk/issues/new/choose) or

 1. Whether:
-   1. you want to propose something new, which requires specification, additional design or you would like to change a process, start with a [new discussion](https://github.com/cosmos/cosmos-sdk/discussions/new).
-With discussions we can better handle the design process using discussion threads.
-A discussion should usually lead to one or few issues,
+   1. You want to propose something new that requires specification or an additional design, or you would like to change a process, start with a [new discussion](https://github.com/cosmos/cosmos-sdk/discussions/new).
+With discussions, we can better handle the design process using discussion threads.
+A discussion usually leads to one or more issues.
    2. The issue is a specified proposal or a bug, then open a [new issue](https://github.com/cosmos/cosmos-sdk/issues/new/choose).
    3. Review existing [issues](https://github.com/cosmos/cosmos-sdk/issues) to find an issue you'd like to help with.
 2. Participate in thoughtful discussion on that issue.